cheshi-mantu/cm-bug-rep-for-poor/README.md

 # cm-bug-rep-for-poor
-MS Excel + VBA test cases and bug reporting
+## test cases template and some automations by VBA means
+- MS Excel
+- VBA